-Your hearing aid supports the option of attaching an FM system.
+Your hearing aid supports the option of attaching an FM receiver.
 The FM system allows you to receive speech or audio signals directly to your hearing aid from a dedicated transmitter.
-When in FM program hearing aid switches to flight mode.

-Remote Control 3.0
+☐ Remote Control 3.0

 Offers the ability to change program, adjust volume, or mute your hearing aid.